RedHatGov/rhmap-workshops/docs/www/4.2/default/a-tour-of-the-webconsole-xamarin.md

 5. Click the **Details** button on the left sidebar.

 6. Confirm that your **Cloud App Status** is *running*.
-If the app is not started confirm your app successfully deployed on the previous page and then click **Start App**
+If the app is not started confirm your app successfully deployed on the previous page and then click **Start App** on the *Details* page.

 ## Creating a Client App
 For this part of the lab we will create a Cordova application to easily walk through the process within the browser.
+Apache Cordova enables developers to build applications for mobile devices using CSS3, HTML5, and JavaScript.

 1. Navigate to **Apps, Cloud Apps & Services**.